-Just how does Alma invite these change-inducing reflections?
+How does Alma invite these change-inducing reflections?
 One way is through his use of questions.
-In Alma 5 alone, more than 40 questions are offered—questions like:
+In Alma 5 alone, more than 40 questions are offered—questions such as:

 Have ye received his image in your countenances?
 Have ye experienced this mighty change in your hearts? . . .

 . . .
 If ye have experienced a change of heart, and if ye have felt to sing the song of redeeming love, I would ask, can ye feel so now?
 [Alma 5:14, 26]

 Through the process of persistent questioning, Alma invites us to reflect over and over again: on our status with the Lord, on our spiritual growth and development, on things that need to change or have changed—and before we know it, our desire for more change increases.

 The next time you want an incredible experience with reflection—to see just what it feels like to be invited and enticed to change, to have your stance of “Oh, I’m just ﬁne” or “I can’t change” persistently chiseled away at—read Alma chapter 5—maybe several times.
 Notice how your thoughts about yourself and your possibilities for change are altered through Alma’s relentless questioning.
 I love Alma.
 I love his devotion to change, and I love his use of questions, which invite reflection.

 Perhaps you have invited yourself to a reflection lately through the multitude of questions that are on your mind these days.
 What are the questions that you are asking yourself?

 I am impressed that the questions my clients are often asking themselves are variations on